garfieldnate/Weka_AnalogicalModeling/README.md

 Some algorithmic improvements have been made to the distributed lattice and approximate lattice filling algorithms.
 Concurrency is also used extensively so that 8 CPU cores will fill lattices roughly 8 times faster, etc.

 ### Building
-This project is managed with [Gradle](https://gradle.org/), which will need to be installed to build from the terminal.
+This project is managed with [Gradle](https://gradle.org/).
 The following build commands are then available:

     # compile Java source into a jar
-    gradle build
+    ./gradlew build
     # run unit tests
-    gradle test
+    ./gradlew test
     # generate HTML documentation
-    gradle javadoc
+    ./gradlew javadoc
     # build the project archive for release as a Weka plugin
-    gradle dist
+    ./gradlew dist
     # generate an Eclipse project
-    gradle eclipse
+    ./gradlew eclipse
     # bump the minor version number (update Description.props, git commit/tag/push)
-    gradle bumpMinor
+    ./gradlew bumpMinor

 ### Releasing